Hi! I’m Halima

 We had very little.
 My parents took my siblings and me to England for one reason.
 Education.

 That was the most important thing to them.
 And that's where my English learning journey began.

 I was a complete beginner.
 I didn't know how to say one word in English.
 I didn't know how to read or write in any other language.

-I'm sitting in Starbucks in London, England drinking a cappuccino, thinking about my journey as an ESL student.
-I used to be an ESL student and now I'm a teacher.
+24 years later, I am sitting in Starbucks in London, England drinking a cappuccino, thinking about my journey as an ESL student.